Most Haunted Places in Alberta, Canada

 “People ask if I’d like a ceremony to have them removed,” she said.
 “I say they’re not hurting anything, so I’m not afraid to have them here.”

 Paranormal activity at the Taber hospital became noticeable once the facility closed down.
-Mysterious lights were seen, and strange noises heard coming from the nurse’s residence next door.
+Mysterious lights were seen.
+Strange noises were heard coming from the nurse’s residence next door.
 Despite these, there is no one in the abandoned building.
 People began to call the suspected ghost “Maynard”.
 Many believe Maynard made the move when they opened the new Taber hospital.
 He now haunts a different building.

 The Walterdale Playhouse – built in 1905, was originally Strathcona’s first Firehall.
 Actors have said that they can often hear the sounds of an emergency bell.
-They said they can hear the sounds of horses hoofs clip-clopping along the cement floor like the horses taking their places getting ready to work.
+They said they can hear the sounds of horses hoofs.
+They were clip-clopping along the cement floor like the horses taking their places getting ready to work.

 A fireman by the name of Walter, died in this building in 1909 in the second story bunkhouse.
 Today, it is the makeup room and dressing room for all the actors.
 He enjoys watching shows and also hides and moves actors costumes, props, and belongings.